+Example (vii): The taxpayer operates a multistate chain of grocery stores.
+It owned an office building which it occupied as its corporate headquarters.
 Because of inadequate space, taxpayer acquired a new and larger building elsewhere for its corporate headquarters.
-The old building was rented to an investment company under a five-year lease.
+The old building was rented to an investment company under a five year lease.
 Upon expiration of the lease, taxpayer sold the building at a gain (or loss).
-The net rental income received over the lease period is nonbusiness non-apportionable income and the gain (or loss) on the sale of the building is nonbusiness non-apportionable income.}
+The net rental income received over the lease period is nonbusiness non apportionable income and the gain (or loss) on the sale of the building is nonbusiness non apportionable income.]

 (2) Gains or losses from sales of assets.
-Gain or loss from the sale, exchange or other disposition of real property or of tangible or intangible personal property constitutes business apportionable income if the property while owned by the taxpayer was used in, or was otherwise included in the property factor of the taxpayer's trade or business.
-However, if the property was utilized for the production of nonbusiness non apportionable income or otherwise was removed from the property factor before its sale, exchange or other disposition, the gain or loss will constitute nonbusiness non apportionable income.
-Property that is no longer related to the taxpayer's trade or business (see IV.1.(a).(5)(A)) has lost its character as a business asset and is not subject to the rule of the preceding sentence.
-See Regulation IV.10:
+Gain or loss from the sale, exchange or other disposition of real property or of tangible or intangible personal property constitutes business-apportionable income if the property while owned by the taxpayer was used in, or was otherwise included in the property factor of the taxpayer's trade or business. <a href="However, if the property was utilized for the production-of-nonbusiness-non-apportionable-income or otherwise was removed from the property factor before its sale, exchange or other disposition, the gain or loss willconstitute nonbusiness non-apportionable income.
+Gains and losses on-propertyfrom the sale of property that is no longer related to the taxpayer's trade or business (see IV.1.(a).(5)(A)) are not subject to the rule of the preceding sentence.
+See Regulation IV-10.